 The percentage of cases with missing wealth data are provided in Table 6.4.
 This table has two columns for each wave to highlight the percentage of respondents who answered the wealth question with a wealth band.
-Wealth bands are strictly adhered to in the imputation of any wealth value (that is the imputed value must fall within the reported band) and greatly improve the quality of imputation.
+32 Wealth bands are strictly adhered to in the imputation of any wealth value (that is the imputed value must fall within the reported band) and greatly improve the quality of imputation.
 Treating cases where a wealth band is available as missing unfairly over represents the scope of the missingness so both situations have been provided.
 Missing cases for responding person and household level wealth items are reported as a percentage of non-zero cases and missing cases to more clearly show the extent of the problem.
 However, not all missing cases required a non-zero impute (most cases do but for some it is unknown if they have the asset or debt and they can receive a zero impute) so the percentages given are a slight overestimation.

-For most wealth variables, the percentage of missing income falls between wave 2 and wave 6.
-Part of the reason for the decline may be because respondents are becoming more comfortable with the survey.
+For most wealth variables, the percentage of missing wealth falls between wave 2 and wave 6.
+Part of the reason for the decline may be because respondents are becoming more comfortable with the survey, though for some variables we note an increase in missingness in wave 10.
 In some situations where a wealth band option has been introduced, or an existing wealth band has been continued, there has been an increased percentage of missing values (when counting the wealth band as missing data).
 For respondents, the variables with the highest percentage of missing cases are superannuation for retirees and those not retired.
 At the household level the variables with the largest amount of missingness are those for trust funds, life insurance, business debt and business value.
 Each of the household level items are for situations where only a small amount of households actually have the asset or debt so the actual number of cases to be imputed is quite small.

 When treating wealth band information as a response, nearly 39 per cent of wave 2 households have some component of net worth missing.
-In wave 6 this has dropped to 29 per cent.
+In wave 6 this has dropped to 29 per cent and in wave 10 it was 28 per cent.

-36 A wealth band is two values which the respondent believes their actual value to be within.
+32 A wealth band is two values which the respondent believes their actual value to be within.
 The bands differ between some variables.

-Table 6.4: Cases with missing wealth data including and excluding wealth band responses, waves 2 and 6 (per cent)
+Table 6.4: Cases with missing wealth data including and excluding wealth band responses, waves 2, 6 and 10 (per cent)